 Congenital heart disease is a problem with the heart's structure and function that is present at birth.
 Congenital heart disease can describe a number of different problems affecting the heart.
 It is the most common type of birth defect.

-Newby DE, Grubb NR, Bradbury A. Cardiovascular disease.
-In: Walker BR, Colledge NR, Ralston SH, Perman ID, eds.
+Newby DE, Grubb NR.
+Cardiology.
+In: Ralston SH, Perman ID, Strachan MWJ, Hobson RP, eds.
 Davidson's Principles and Practice of Medicine.
-22nd ed.
-Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 18.
+23rd ed.
+Philadelphia, PA: Elsevier Churchill Livingstone; 2018:chap 16.